wombleton/gitlaw-nz/acts/L/Local Restoration Polls Act 1990.md

 *   (1) No person shall publish or cause or permit to be published in any newspaper, periodical, poster, or handbill, or broadcast or cause or permit to be broadcast over any radio or television station, any advertisement used or appearing to be used to promote one of the proposals in the local restoration poll unless the advertisement contains a statement setting out the true name of the person for whom or at whose direction it is published and the address of his or her place of residence or business.

-    (2) Every person commits an offence and is liable on summary conviction to a fine not exceeding $3,000 who wilfully contravenes subsection (1).
+    (2) Every person commits an offence and is liable on conviction to a fine not exceeding $3,000 who wilfully contravenes subsection (1).

     (3) Nothing in this section shall restrict the publication of any news or comments relating to the local restoration poll in a newspaper or other periodical or in a radio or television broadcast made by a broadcaster within the meaning of [section 2][46] of the Broadcasting Act 1989\.

+    Section 21(2): amended, on 1 July 2013, by [section 413][47] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 22 Election expenses